Zetifi/.github/.github/PULL_REQUEST_TEMPLATE.md

 - I have linked my branch or PR with my ticket
 - I have followed the styling and best practice guides found in Confluence
 - I have unit tested new or changed functionality or explained why not
-- I have reviewed and addressed Security Vulnerabilites against this repository
+- I have reviewed and addressed Security Vulnerabilities against this repository
 ====

 Software development standards